RAF Bovingdon: United States Army Air Forces use

 The primary mission of Bovingdon was to support Eighth Air Force Headquarters and the Air Technical Section, both equipped with a variety of aircraft types.
 General Eisenhower's personal B-17 was housed on the base.
-During World War II, several film stars were assigned at one time or another to the base, including Clark Gable, James Stewart and William Holden.
+During World War II several film stars were assigned at one time or another to the base, including Clark Gable, James Stewart and William Holden.
 Among famous wartime visitors were Bob Hope, Frances Langford, Mrs Eleanor Roosevelt, and Glenn Miller.

 A unique mission undertaken at Bovingdon was the training of United States journalists to cover the air war over Occupied Europe.
 A group of military journalists underwent training in February 1943 to fly high-altitude missions in bombers, to shoot the flexible machine guns (although they did not actually fire them in combat), as well as parachute and life support training as aircrew.

-The group of journalists flew on a combat mission over Wilhelmshaven, Germany on 26 February 1943 to attack the German Naval submarine pens there.
-The mission saw heavy losses for the USAAF, and the aircraft of Andy Rooney of the Stars and Stripes was damaged by flak and Robert Post of the New York Times was killed in action when his B-24 exploded.
+The group of journalists flew on a combat mission over Wilhelmshaven, Germany, on 26 February 1943 to attack the German Naval submarine pens there.
+The mission saw heavy losses for the USAAF; also, the aircraft of Andy Rooney of the Stars and Stripes was damaged by flak and Robert Post of The New York Times was killed in action when his B-24 exploded.
 This ended the training of journalists to fly along with Eighth Air Force bomber crews.
 Other journalists who underwent this training included Walter Cronkite, James Denton Scott, Homer Bigart, William Wade and Gladwin Hill.